shlokdinesharora/bank-marketing-classification/README.md

 - Binary target: term-deposit subscription (`yes` or `no`)
 - Subscriber prevalence: 11.27%

-The raw dataset is intentionally excluded from version control.
-Download it from UCI and place it at:
+The dataset is included in this repository at:

 ```text
 data/bank-additional-full.csv
 ```

-See [`data/README.md`](data/README.md) for detailed setup instructions.
+The original data source is the [UCI Bank Marketing dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing).

 ## Feature-Engineering Decisions